100 Randolph Hall 0238

 Team Leaders: Eli White and Chris Manning

-Virginia Tech’s Hybrid Electric Vehicle Team (HEVT) has been participating in AVTCs since 1995, starting with the HEV Challenge.
-The 2012-2013 HEVT is composed of senior engineering students and underclassmen volunteers from various engineering disciplines.
+The Hybrid Electric Vehicle Team of Virginia Tech (HEVT) has been participating in AVTCs since 1995, starting with the HEV Challenge.
+The 2013-2014 team is comprised of senior engineering students and underclassmen engineering volunteers, along with communication and business students.
 It is divided into five subteams: controls, electrical, mechanical, communication and business.
-The subteams work together to design and implement the vehicle architecture chosen in Year 1 of EcoCAR 2 to build a running hybrid vehicle in Year 2.
-Team members are also responsible for communication, business, and engineering deliverables.
-The team functions as a senior design project under Virginia Tech’s mechanical engineering curriculum.
+The subteams work together to finish implementing the vehicle architecture chosen in Year One of EcoCAR 2 and refine the components from Year 2.
+Team members are also responsible for communication, business and engineering deliverables.
+The team functions mainly as a senior design project under Virginia Tech’s mechanical engineering curriculum.
 The team incorporates electrical and computer engineering students as well as underclassmen volunteers who can receive independent study credit for their participation.
-Team membership provides all students with an opportunity to conduct research and development in order to build actual hybrid vehicles.
+Team membership provides all students with an opportunity to conduct research and development and get hands-on experience in building and marketing actual hybrid vehicles.